SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 ### Application plugins

-To display a grid of all plugins installed on an application click on the **Plugins** tab.
+Switch to the **Plugins** tab to view all plugins installed on an application.

 <img src="/images/users-guide/Administration/admin-application-plugins-grid.png" alt="Plugins grid" style="max-width: 100%">

-In the **Plugins** tab one can extend the current application by installing or removing plugins.
-Additionally the view offers a grid view of all currently installed plugins.
+In the **Plugins** tab you can manage all currently installed plugins.

 <a name="editing-and-removing"></a>
 ### To edit an application